nginxinc/kubernetes-ingress/docs-web/configuration/policy-resource.md

       - name: client-cert
         value: ${ssl_client_escaped_cert} # client certificate in the PEM format (urlencoded)
 ```
-We use `requestHeaders` of the [Action.Proxy](/nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources/#action-proxy) to set the values of two headers that NGINX will pass to the upstream servers.
-See the [list of the variables](https://nginx.org/en/docs/http/ngx_http_ssl_module.html#variables) of the `ngx_http_ssl_module` module that you can use to pass the client certificate details.
+We use the `requestHeaders` of the [Action.Proxy](/nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources/#action-proxy) to set the values of the two headers that NGINX will pass to the upstream servers.
+See the [list of embedded variables](https://nginx.org/en/docs/http/ngx_http_ssl_module.html#variables) that are supported by the `ngx_http_ssl_module`, which you can use to pass the client certificate details.

 > Note: The feature is implemented using the NGINX [ngx_http_ssl_module](https://nginx.org/en/docs/http/ngx_http_ssl_module.html).